CESNET/pakiti-server/install/ansible/README.md

 This is [Ansible](https://www.ansible.com/) script for automatic deployment of Pakiti server.

-## Prerequisities
+## Prerequisites

-This script does not install Pakiti prerequisities, therefore you need to install following prerequisities manually:
+This script does not install Pakiti prerequisites, therefore you need to install following prerequisities manually:

 * MySQL Database Server
 * Apache2 Web Server
-* PHP5 + PHP5 MySQL module
+* PHP (at least 5) + PHP MySQL module
-* curl + PHP5 curl module
+* curl + PHP curl module
 * Subversion

 Furthermore you need to have Ansible installed.
 It is recommended to have latest Ansible version installed which may not be available from your distro's repositories.
 To find out how to install latest Ansible version on your system please review [official documentation page](https://docs.ansible.com/ansible/latest/intro_installation.html).